StephanGocht/stephangocht.github.io/inthesis.md

 {% include inthesis.html %}

-Further manuscripts currently under double-blind review or in preparation might be added to this list.
+Further manuscripts currently under double-blind review or in preparation might be added or replace papers in this list.